kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 {% endplantuml %}

 # Download Location Guidelines
-Application developers are free to choose download locations - we recommend the following:
+Application developers are free to choose download locations; howeer, Kaltura recommends the following locations:

 ## Android
 Files can be downloaded to any directory accessible by the application, including the application's directory in the internal storage, and any directory in the external/shared storage.